Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

 Non-compensatory damages – an exception to the rule

 Although the House of Lords, in Blake, emphasised the compensatory nature of damages, it also recognised that there are situations in which the strict application of this rule would lead to an injustice.
 The House of Lords in that instance granted the state restitutionary damages by requiring the defendant to account for the benefits he had received from his wrongful act.
-US contract law recognises a similar concept, known as ‘restitution interest’.
+US contract law recognises a similar concept, known as restitution interest.
 An award of restitutionary damages goes beyond the notion of compensation, as is discussed further below.

 The French Civil Code is silent on the question of non-compensatory damages.
-Unusually, the Civil Code of Quebec provides that in cases of breach of contract, a Quebec court may award punitive damages if it finds that a statute allowing it to award damages has been violated.
+Unusually, the Civil Code of Quebec provides that, in cases of breach of contract, a Quebec court may award punitive damages if it finds that a statute allowing it to award damages has been violated.
 A proposal to incorporate a provision for punitive damages in the French Civil Code that, when awarded, would be paid to the state to sanction lucrative faults, thus remaining faithful to the principle of full reparation and eliminating the risk of unjust enrichment, was roundly rejected.

 Certain European legislation also permits the award of non-compensatory damages.
 For example, Directive 2004/48/EC on the enforcement of intellectual property rights, which has been implemented in the United Kingdom as well as in France, provides that the amount of damages for infringement should take into account ‘unfair profits made by the infringer and, where appropriate, any moral prejudice caused to the rightholder’.
 However, the Directive’s aim is compensatory rather than punitive.
-Indeed, as underscored by the Rome II Regulation, punitive damages are widely considered to be contrary to public policy in most EU jurisdictions.
+Indeed, as underscored by the Rome II Regulation, punitive damages are widely considered to be contrary to public policy in most European Union jurisdictions.

 Types of non-compensatory damages available under civil and common law systems

-Liquidated damages or the clause pénale
+Liquidated damages or clause pénale

 Under both civil and common law systems, parties to a contract are free to determine the damages payable in the event of a specific contractual breach before the breach has arisen.
 Predetermined damages are known as liquidated damages.
 A liquidated damages clause is referred to as a clause pénale in French, which is somewhat confusing given there is no punitive element to such a provision.

 Under English law, a liquidated damages clause should represent a ‘genuine pre-estimate of loss’.
 The amounts stipulated should be commercially justified and not intended as a deterrent; otherwise, the clause risks being qualified as an unenforceable penalty.
-In a 2015 decision, the English Supreme Court emphasised that liquidated damages have long been available under English law, and noted that they are equally common to the French, Italian, German, Swiss and Belgian legal traditions.
+In a 2015 decision, the English Supreme Court emphasised that liquidated damages have long been available under English law, and noted that they are equally common in the French, Italian, German, Swiss and Belgian legal traditions.

 There is a real chance, however, that a liquidated damages clause will provide for a sum in damages that does not correspond to the losses of the aggrieved party.
 Thus, although they have a compensatory function, liquidated damages cannot be said to be purely compensatory.
 It is for this reason that, under French law, a judge has discretion to reduce or increase the amount stipulated under a liquidated damages clause if it is deemed manifestly excessive or derisory.